Test-More/test-more/README.md

 [Test::Stream](https://metacpan.org/pod/Test::Stream) does not recreate this wild west approach to testing tools and bundles.
 [Test::Stream](https://metacpan.org/pod/Test::Stream) recognises the benefits of bundles, but provides a much more sane approach.
-Bundles and Tools are kept seperate, this way you can always use tools without being forced to adopt the authors ideal bundle.
+Bundles and Tools are kept separate, this way you can always use tools without being forced to adopt the authors ideal bundle.

 # ENVIRONMENT VARIABLES